AGLDWG/phs/README.md

 * Practical guide to recording data using Darwin Core: [Simple Darwin Core](https://dwc.tdwg.org/simple/)

-## The Pest Record Specification
+## This Specification
-The **PHS** is based on the Darwin Core, but adds terms that describe atttributes of an *observation*, or *collection event*, which is an attempt to detect a
+The ontology defines this formal data model in this profile.
+In outline, it based on Darwin Core, but adds terms that describe atttributes of an *observation*, or *collection event*, which is an attempt to detect a:

 * a **target pest**
 * at a given **location**
 * at some **time** or **time period**